byhbt/miniwf/README.md

-# miniwf
+# Mini Workflow

-Testing the event trigger via mini workflow
+Testing the event trigger via mini workflow.

+This is a very simple workflow.